Black Boy

 DY12 2UE

-Up a steep hill from the town centre, this friendly ancient pub is worth the climb, or alternatively there's some limited parking nearby along Wyre Hill.
-The attractive black and white half timbered building is the oldest pub in Bewdley, very nearly opposite the original old Town Hall.
-It has three main rooms served from a single bar.
-There's an open fire in winter, sometimes used for roasting chestnuts, and an ancient wooden beamed interior.
-At the back is a pleasant beer garden with views over the town, and from around May 2020 a skittle alley in the old storage building along the garden.
-It's a well-supported friendly community pub serving up to five beers from local and regional breweries.
+Up a steep hill from the town centre, this friendly ancient pub is worth the climb, or alternatively there's the bus or limited parking nearby.
+The attractive black and white half-timbered building, dating from 1462, is the oldest pub in Bewdley and is very nearly opposite the original old Town Hall.
+It has four rooms served from a single bar.
+There's an open fire in winter, and an ancient wooden beamed interior.
+Four or five very well-presented beers from local breweries, cobs and pork pies are available.
+At the back there is a pleasant beer garden with views over the town, and a partly enclosed lounge area with high tables in ancient out-buildings.
+It's a well-supported friendly community pub serving beers from local and regional breweries and a selection of Belgian bottled and craft canned beers.
 Cider is from Severn Cider in Gloucestershire.
-Cobs and delicious local Wyre Pies are always available.
-Bar skittles, bagatelle and a selection of board games are available.
-Folk music and song sessions are every 2nd Monday of the month in the bar, and on Sunday evening there's a quiz at 8pm.
+Folk music and song sessions are hosted every 2nd Wednesday of the month in the bar, and on Sunday evenings there's a quiz at 8pm.
+Local CAMRA Pub of the Autumn 2021 or its friendly community atmosphere and excellent beers and cider.
+Local CAMRA Cider Pub of the Year 2025.
 A little gem of a pub.
-Hot meals are expected to be served from Autumn 2020.
 Cycles can be parked at the rear via the left hand passageway.
 If locked, ask at the bar.